-The actual station layout and detailed equipment requirements will be determined in the Facility Study should the interconnection customer choose to move to that study phase of the interconnection process.
+The actual station layout and detailed equipment requirements will be determined by PacifiCorp.
+More detailed estimates will be provided by Idaho Power in the Facility Study should the interconnection customer choose to move to that study phase of the interconnection process.